top of page

 In the lever-knitting style the working needle rests in the space between the index finger and thumb, freeing the rest of fingers of the right hand to move the yarn.

-In addition to rowing out or uneven ribbing explained above, the English-style purl can also lead to another tension issue: unbalanced stitches.
+In addition to rowing out or uneven ribbing explained above, different tensions between knit and purl stitches can also lead to another tension issue: unbalanced stitches in ribbing.
 This is a phenomenon where one leg of the stitch is looser than the other, creating a look where the stitches seem to lean to one side.
 To the untrained eye this can sometimes resemble twisted stitches but the causes of these two phenomena are different: unbalanced stitches are a tension issue, twisted stitches are a structural issue.

 As a remedy to loose purls, Patty Lyons suggests (page 159 in her Knitting Bag of Tricks) a hack called a "lazy purl" in which the working yarn takes a shorter path around the needle, making a tighter stitch.
 What this really is, is an Eastern purl.